oVirt/ovirt-site/source/feature/uiplugins.html.md

       string historyToken
  `string contentUrl`

 Updates the content URL of given (main or sub) tab.
 Semantics of `historyToken` and `contentUrl` are identical to ones declared by `addMainTab` function.
-The `setTabContentUrl` function works only for tabs added through plugin API.
+The `setTabContentUrl` function works only for tabs added via plugin API.

     api.setTabContentUrl('custom-tab',
         '/ovirt-engine/webadmin/plugin/ExamplePlugin/tab-content.html');